 Buzzwords like ‘data is power’ or ‘data is the new oil’ have become clichéd today.
 Of course, we generate a deluge of data in this highly competitive user-centric business landscape, as organizations focus on emerging technologies such as embedded connectivity, IoT, blockchain, conversational AI, artificial intelligence, and machine learning.
 But what is the quality of data?
 Is it good enough to be collected, consumed, and interpreted for business usage?
 And how should we use this data?

 According to a Gartner report, 75% of enterprises will switch from piloting to operationalizing AI, driving a 5X increase in streaming data and analytics infrastructures, by end of 2024.

 In this blog, we are addressing the two major ways in which data can be used:

 - As an input to an application (which can be of any technology) - this data is important to get the response of the application right.

 - For business intelligence and analytics.

 Data and quality assurance

-In the absence of clean, correct, and qualitative data, solution-oriented data analysis and modeling can get inhibited.
+In the absence of clean, correct, and high quality data, solution-oriented data analysis and modeling can get inhibited.
 This leads to inaccuracy in business forecasting, identifying new opportunities, technical models, and algorithms to implement in emerging technologies.

 QA comes into the picture when data validation is critical to handle with the conventional testing approach.
 A QA needs to be aware of the expected outcome from the data, whether it is being used as input to the model or as an input to the business analytical decisions.
 With an expected output, they need to know the data journey too – such as about the data sources and rules, conditions, formatting, feature extraction – before adding their input to any model or analytical solution.